cs1302uga/cs1302-tutorials/recursion.md

 This tutorial is designed to help you learn about and understand recursion - a powerful programming technique in which a method can call itself in orer to fulfill its purpose.

-A **recursive devinition** is one which uses the word or concept being defined in the definition itself.
+A **recursive definition** is one which uses the word or concept being defined in the definition itself.
     Ex: GNU stands for "GNUs not Unix"